-Family Law Mediation is also called Family Dispute Resolution (“FDR“) and is the first step in parenting proceedings in most parenting matters.
+Family Law Mediation is also called Family Dispute Resolution (“FDR“) and is the first step in parenting and property proceedings.
 Before commencing Court action, a party must provide a Certificate from an accredited Family Dispute Resolution Practitioner to say that the parties have made a genuine attempt at mediation.
 There are some exceptions and you should discuss any reservations that you have with either your Lawyer or the FDRP as one of the exceptions may apply in your circumstances.

 There are several different Certificates that can be issued.
 The Certificate will say one of the following: